ncachanosky/econ-lecture-notes/content/econometrics/Lecture 02/Section 2.md

 ---
 # Title, summary, and page position.
-linktitle: "Multivariate regression"
+linktitle: "Multivariate regressions"
 weight: 2

 # Page metadata.
-title: Multivariate regression
+title: Multivariate regressions
 type: book  # Do not modify.
 ---

 ---
-Section 4
+## What is a multivariate regression

+---
+## Why do a multivariate regression

+---
+## Algebraic solution

+---
+## Example